ronnieholm/Backend-web-programming-course-spring-2015/Source/Exercises/Exercise15/README.md

    interest to the account.
 It's up to you to define requirements for interest.

 This is a large and somewhat difficult exercise.
 Try to solve it in small steps.
-Get one par to work, test it, and then proceed to the next one.
+Get one part to work, test it, and then proceed to the next one.
 In short, manage the complexity.